+855 (0) 86 665 567

 Beng Mealea Temple

-Total trip time: 5 hours or full day
+Total trip time: 5 hours or a full day

 Level of experience: Beginner/intermediate